cose-wg/cose-spec/draft-schaad-cose.md

 The element "kty" is a required element in a COSE_Key map.
 All other elements are optional and not all of the elements listed in {{RFC7517}} or {{RFC7518}} have been listed here even though they can all appear in a COSE_Key map.

-The "key_ops" element is prefered over the "use" element as the information provided that way is more finely detailed about the operations allowed.
+The "key_ops" element is preferred over the "use" element as the information provided that way is more finely detailed about the operations allowed.
 It is strongly suggested that this element be present for all keys.

 The same fields defined in {{RFC7517}} are used here with the following changes in rules: